Arenales de San Gregorio

 Arenales de San Gregorio is a municipality in the province of Ciudad Real, Castile-La Mancha, Spain.
 It has a population of 703.

 Economy is mostly based on agriculture, with cultivation of vine and olives.

 Economy

 The village economy is mainly based on the primary sector.
-The cultivation of vineyards and olive cultivation are very importants.
-But the most important product of the village is the fabulous melon cultivation.
+The cultivation of vineyards and olive are very importants, and the most important of all is the melon cultivation.

 The village has also a cooperative, bars and a rural hotel.